top of page

 Consultant in 3D Seismic Interpretation, Visualisation, Visual Integration, and Exploration and Development Geoscience

-Breathe life into your old (and new) 3D seismic surveys using PaleoScan – the next generation 3D interpretation software application.
-It is now possible to completely interpret a 3D seismic survey in just a few days.
+Get much more value from your 3D seismic surveys using PaleoScan – the next generation 3D interpretation software application.
+It is now possible to completely and robustly interpret any size of 3D seismic survey in just a few days.
+Send me a 3D SEGY file and I will be happy to show you!

 Home: Contact